 Apply each year that you wish to receive aid.
 It's okay to use estimated income figures if you have not yet completed your federal income tax returns.
 You can correct the data later when you have the final figures.

 Read the directions carefully.
 Don't skip items you don't understand.
 For help, call 1-800-FEDAID (800/433-3243), or consult your high school guidance counselor or college financial aid office.

 Verify that the student's and parent's social security numbers are correct.
 An error will cause significant delays.

 Dependent students must report parent income and asset information on the FAFSA.
 Do not report a grandparent or other relative's information even if you are living with and/or being supported by that person.

 Make sure the FAFSA data is released to GVSU.
 GVSU's federal school code is 002268.

-Use your Federal Student Aid PIN to sign the online application.
+Use your FSA ID to sign the online application.
 If either the student or the parent fails to do so, processing will be delayed.

 If your family assets include any of the following, see Education Savings Plans for how to report them on the FAFSA

 Michigan Education Savings Plan (MESP)